Communication-Efficient Federated Optimization over Semi-Decentralized Networks: Introduction

-To find out the global minimizer of $f(\bx)$, agents have to communicate with one another for cooperation, since every agent $i\in [n]$ only has access to its own local dataset $\mathcal{D}_i$.
+In order to tackle this problem, agents have to communicate with one another for cooperation, since every agent $i\in [n]$ only has access to its own local dataset $\mathcal{D}_i$.
 There are two main communication protocols, consisting of agent-to-agent communication model (in decentralized ML) and agent-to-server communication model (in federated ML).
 Commonly, they are formulated via different network topologies~\cite{nedich2018networktopology}, as shown in Figure \ref{fig:communication_models}.
 More specifically, prior works in decentralized ML often use a general graph to capture the local communication, where every agent is only allowed to exchange information with its connected neighbors (\cf~Figure~\ref{fig:communication_models_decentralized}).
 In federated ML, the star graph is commonly used to depict the communication between agents and the centralized coordinator (\ie, server) who can both collect information from and broadcast to each agent (\cf~Figure~\ref{fig:communication_models_federated}).

 As the network size increasingly grows, communication efficiency becomes so critical that significantly hinders both decentralized and federated ML from being applied to real-world applications.
 Compared with agent-to-server communication, agent-to-agent communication is much more affordable and more applicable to large-scale networks.
-However, without the coordination of the server, decentralized approaches may need more communication rounds to reach consensus, especially for poorly-connected networks.
+However, without the coordination of the server, decentralized approaches may need more communication rounds to reach consensus, especially for large and sparse networks.